Sadliquid/CatFace/README.md

 ## Features

+Cats' faces - well that's self explanatory

 Error count - reflects the number of PROBLEMS in your code

-Cats' faces - well that's self explanatory
+Error messages - so you know what to debug!

 ## Requirements